Licensed to the Apache Software Foundation (ASF) under one

 )

-new = cast(Any, cls)( # Work around Mypy complaining model not defining '__init__'.
+new = cast("Any", cls)( # Work around Mypy complaining model not defining '__init__'.

 dag_run_id=dag_run_id,